Hashan-Samarakkody/FOODIES/README.md

 ## Usage
 Once the application is installed:
-- Launch the RecipeBook app from your device or emulator.
+- Launch the FOODIES app from your device or emulator.
 - Sign in using your Google account.
 - Explore the app's features, including adding, editing, and sharing recipes.